Keroz-WD/Hnspector/README.md

 ## Key Features

-- List of header tags
-- Summarises the number of each type of header
+- Retrieves titles from the browser's active tab and displays them as a list
-- Highlights web page headings
+- Highlights web page titles
+- Copies content of the targeted header to the clipboard
-- Scrolls to the selected header
+- Scrolls web page to the selected header
+- Summarises the number of each header type
-- Export data in .csv format
+- Copy data in .csv format to clipboard
+- Download data in a .csv file